Undergraduate BA (Hons)

 Transmedia Storyworlds

 The module explores the socio-cultural histories of transmedia franchises and their fictional storyworlds across TV, radio, films, comic books, and videogames.
 Transmedia Storyworlds equips students with an advanced understanding of how industrial forces shape productions of storyworld content across a given transmedia franchise and explores how adaptations of fictional storyworlds exploit the narrative affordances of a range of different media.
-The module equips students with an advanced understanding of transnational flows whereby cultures from around the world reimagine globally famous characters and storyworlds so as to establish locally specific meanings and critically examine the ideological positions of transmedia franchises and their storyworlds.
+The module equips students with an advanced understanding of transnational flows whereby cultures from around the world reimagine globally famous characters and storyworlds to establish locally specific meanings and critically examine the ideological positions of transmedia franchises and their storyworlds.

 Advanced Sound Design